v-imv/apple-landing-page/README.md

 ## How To Access/View

-You can see how this project looks by clicking on "github-pages" under the heading "Environments".
+You can see how this project looks by clicking this [link](https://v-imv.github.io/apple-landing-page/) or by clicking on the page link under the "About" section on the right hand side of the screen.

 ## What I Learned